Waco people: History

 The Waco were a division of the Wichita people, called Iscani or Yscani in the early European reports, kinsmen to the Tawakoni people.
 The present-day Waco, Texas, is located on the site of their principal village, that stood at least until 1820.
 French explorer Jean-Baptiste Bénard de la Harpe travelled through the region in 1719, and the people he called the Honecha or Houecha could be the Waco.
-They are most likely the Quainco on Guillaume de L'Isle's 1718 map, Carte de la Louisiane et du Cours du Mississipi.
+They are most likely the Quainco on Guillaume de L'Isle's 1718 map, Carte de la Louisiane et du Cours du Mississi.

 The Waco village on the Brazos River was flanked by two Tawakoni villages: El Quiscat and the Flechazos.
 In 1824, Stephen F. Austin wrote that the Waco village was 40 acres large, with 33 grass houses and about 100 men.
 They grew 200 acres of corn in fields enclosed by brush fences.
 As late as 1829, the village was protected by defensive earthworks.
 In 1837, the Texas Rangers planned to establish a fort at Waco village, but abandoned the idea after several weeks.
 In 1844, a trading post was established 8 miles south of the village.

 The anthropologist Jean-Louis Berlandier recorded 60 Waco houses in 1830.

 The tribe had a second, smaller village located on the Guadalupe River.

 In 1835, 1846, and 1872, the tribe signed treaties with the United States and the Wichita.
 The 1872 treaty established a reservation for them in Indian Territory, to which they were removed.
 In 1902, under the Dawes Allotment Act, the reservation lands were broken into individual allotments, and the Wacos became citizens of the United States.
 Today, they are part of the Wichita and Affiliated Tribes.